x

 o

-Nestled in the Desert of Southwestern Utah, Sun Drenched St. George Draws Retirees Seeking a Dry Climate, Lots of Golf, Spectacular Natural Beauty and Healthy Living
+Nestled in Southwestern Utah, Sun Drenched St. George Draws Retirees Seeking a Dry Climate, Golf, Spectacular Natural Beauty, Healthy Living and a Slightly Mystical Quality

-In 1861, scenic St. George (population 75,000), nestled in very southwest corner of Utah and about 120 miles northeast of Las Vegas, started out as a cotton mission under the direction of Brigham Young, president of the Church of Jesus Christ of Latter-Day Saints.
-The plan was to produce a crop that would help the Church become self-sufficient, and although this idea never quite worked out, St. George prospered as a quiet Mormon outpost for more than 100 years.
-Then in the 1970s, tourists began to discover it, and during the last decade, this sun drenched metropolis grew rapidly, mushrooming by 45%.
-In fact, up until the Recession, it had been the second fastest growing metro area in the nation.
-Much of the growth came from retirees, with 17% of the population now age 45 to 64 and 19% age 65 or better.
-The boom ended two years ago, but retirees are still coming, just at a slower pace, and they are drawn by a spectacular desert setting, a dry climate, blue skies, year-round golf and other outdoor recreation.
+Scenic St. George (population 103,000) is nestled in the very southwest corner of Utah, about 120 miles northeast of Las Vegas, and started out in 1861 as a cotton mission under the direction of Brigham Young, president of the Church of Jesus Christ of Latter-Day Saints.
+The plan was to produce a crop that would help the Church become self-sufficient.
+The idea never quite worked out, but St. George managed to prosper as a quiet religious outpost for more than 100 years.
+Then in the 1970s, tourists began to discover it, and during the last 10 years, this sun drenched metropolis' population has grown 30%.

 St. George, Utah